jacklukem/BigSurfixes/README.md

 I made also a customized USBopencore setup to boot BigSur from any Penryn Core2Duo non-APFS or APFS mac: https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/3.1

-From Big Sur beta 3 the prelinkedkernel for some machines changed for Ivy Bridge use this: https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20IvyBridge%20beta3%20prelinkedkernel%20fix.command.zip?raw=true
+From Big Sur beta 3 the prelinkedkernel for any Ivy Bridge Mac to fix Wifi and dual GPUs : https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20IvyBridge%20beta3%20prelinkedkernel%20fix.command.zip?raw=true

-any non-APFS Mac or legacy USB mac to fix telemetry, ethernet and Wifi: https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20Penryn%20beta3%20prelinkedkernel%20fix.command.zip?raw=true
+From Big Sur beta 3 Penryn Core2Duo non-APFS Mac or legacy USB mac to fix telemetry, ethernet and Wifi: https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20Penryn%20beta3%20prelinkedkernel%20fix.command.zip?raw=true

 to remove any prelinkedkernel fix and use the stock BigSur ones use this: